HDR milestones

 • There is an opportunity for questions following the talk.

-A group meeting or a closed Zoom meeting not open to outsiders.
-Exceptions may be made in special circumstances such as to protect commercial in confidence
+Final Oral Presentation cannot be a research group meeting or a closed Zoom meeting not open to outsiders.
+Exceptions may be made in special circumstances such as to protect commercial in confidence.

 In ISIS - Research Reports.
 A copy of the presentation should be uploaded as a supporting document.